sachsmc/causaloptim/cran-comments.md

-This is a resubmission that improved documentation and functionality.
+This is a resubmission to address some bugs, improve testing for the graphical interface, and improve documentation.